Advertisment

 Romance To Ransom: India Facing An Epidemic Of Online Dating Scams?

-In the era of digital connections, where dating app swipes promise to bring people together, a new world of crime is unfolding in India.
+What happens when dating app swipes promise to bring people together?
+A new world of crime is unfolding in India.
 Recent cases that have shocked the nation reveal the dark side of online dating.
 Read here to understand the implications of these scams.

 author-image